sol-eng/powerpoint/README.md

 ![](ppt-rmd.png)

-### RStudio v1.2

-RStudio version 1.2 bundles Pandoc 2 making it easy to create PowerPoint presentations in R. You can upgrade to the latest version of RStudio by downloading and installing the [RStudio Preview](https://www.rstudio.com/products/rstudio/download/preview/).

 ### Features

 You can generate most elements supported by Pandoc’s Markdown with the PowerPoint output including: Inline formatting; lists; LaTeX math expressions/equations; hyperlinks; block quotations; and more.
 Additionally, PowerPoint output support these nice features: